Short Sperrin: Testing

 The first prototype (serial VX158), powered by four Rolls-Royce Avon RA.2 engines of 6000 lbf of thrust and piloted by Tom Brooke-Smith, had its maiden flight on 10 August 1951.
 By this time, in the light of the latest knowledge, and the fact that the Valiant project was now proceeding well and only six months behind the Sperrin the judgement of the Air Ministry was that an insurance project was now no longer needed, and a decision was taken to order the Vickers Valiant instead of the Sperrin and the Sperrin project was cancelled.
 Construction nevertheless continued on the two prototypes, as the Ministry of Supply determined that the Sperrin would serve as a research aircraft.
-The second prototype (VX161) flew for the first time on 12 August 1952 with Sqn Ldr "Wally" Runciman at the controls, accompanied by Flight Test Development Engineer Malcolm Wild.
+The second prototype (VX161) flew for the first time on 12 August 1952 with Squadron Leader "Wally" Runciman at the controls, accompanied by Flight Test Development Engineer Malcolm Wild.
 It was fitted with more powerful Avon RA.3s of 6500 lbf thrust.

 The two Sperrins were used in a variety of research trials through the 1950s, including engine tests using VX158 as a testbed for the de Havilland Gyron turbojet - a large engine delivering 15000 lbf thrust.
 The Gyron Gy1 replaced the lower Avon in the port nacelle (see image).
 For the first flight with this engine configuration on 7 July 1955.
 VX158 was piloted by Jock Eassie and Chris Beaumont.
 Testing with this asymmetric engine configuration continued until March 1956, when the single Gyron Gy1 was removed and two Gyron Gy2 engines, each providing 20000 lbf thrust, were fitted, one in each engine nacelle below the original Avon RA.2s.

 The first flight of VX158 with the new engine configuration took place on 26 June 1956, again with "Jock" Eassie and Chris Beaumont at the controls.
 During this flight the port outer undercarriage cover fell off; VX161 was flown over from Farnborough and its corresponding cover was used to repair VX158.
 VX161 never flew again and was scrapped at Sydenham in 1957.
 VX158 was flown at the Farnborough Airshow in 1956 with two Avons and two Gyrons fitted but six months later the Gyron programme was discontinued and VX158 was scrapped at Hatfield in 1958.

 A photograph of VX158 with both Gyrons fitted can be seen in C.H.
 Barnes' and D.N.
 James' "Shorts Aircraft since 1900".

 Among other test work, VX161 (which had a fully operational weapons bay) was involved in trials relating to bomb shapes with mock-ups of the Blue Danube nuclear bomb and the Blue Boar television-guided glider bomb.